Richard Barber Interdisciplinary Research Program

 The primary activity of the Richard Barber Interdisciplinary Research Program is our summer research projects.
-This year, we will support seven research projects that each include faculty mentors from different complimentary departments, undergraduate student researchers, and experienced graduate student or postdoctoral researchers.
+This year, we will support seven research projects that each include faculty mentors from different complementary departments, undergraduate student researchers, and experienced graduate students or postdoctoral researchers.
 By bringing together researchers with diverse academic backgrounds and experience levels, we aim to provide an educational and productive research experience for all program participants.

 Faculty members from across WSU will develop their research mentorship team and propose research projects that exemplify the program goals.
 The winning projects will be selected by peer-review and by Mr. Barber.
-The winning project mentors will then select the undergraduate applicants that are likely to both contribute the research and benefit from the opportunity for full-time research experience over the summer.
+The winning project mentors will then select the undergraduate applicants that are likely to both contribute to the research and benefit from the opportunity for full-time research experience over the summer.

 With approximately six researchers per project, our summer program will bring together over 40 faculty members and students from across WSU.
 We will host program-wide meetings at the beginning and end of the summer to meet each other and share our research results.
 Additionally, there will be undergraduate-only meetings biweekly to foster community and provide peer support.

 The most important meetings, however, may be the weekly project-specific meetings in which the undergraduate students will be able to see the interactions between their mentors, practice presenting their research results, and help develop the evolving research plan during the summer.
-Undergraduate researcher will submit an end-of-the-summer research report and present their results at a program-wide research fair to celebrate their accomplishments.
+Undergraduate researchers will submit an end-of-the-summer research report and present their results at a program-wide research fair to celebrate their accomplishments.

 Budgetary considerations: Incentives, supplements, and extensions